ludocode/pottery/util/pottery/qsort/README.md

 Pottery's templates are different: they operate on generalized arrays over an abstract reference type.
 You can define your own array access expressions for accessing array elements.
 This means you can implement `qsort()` with Pottery by offsetting pointers by the element size at runtime.

 This is demonstrated by this example.
 Instead of defining a `VALUE_TYPE`, we define a `REF_TYPE` of `void*`, and we define `CONTEXT_TYPE` to a struct containing our arguments.
 These types are passed back to our configured expressions.
 The custom array access functions offset by the element size, the swap function swaps bitwise, and a custom compare function calls the user's comparator through a function pointer.
-This is all we need to configure Pottery's `intro_sort` to build `qsort()`.
+This is all we need to configure Pottery's intro\_sort to build `qsort()`.

+Intro\_sort depends on [quick\_sort](../../../include/pottery/quick_sort/) which has a number of optimizations including a three-way partitioning scheme for repeated elements.
+This `qsort()` includes an additional optimization common among other implementations: if the element size is 4 or 8 and the pointer is properly aligned, we swap by int or long rather than byte-by-byte.

 Read the [How It Works](../../../docs/how_it_works.md) documentation for more information on the inner workings of Pottery's templates.